Components of the GC Flow Builder - Online Help | Zoho Desk

 Flow metrics will be available only for the published flows.

-The user count is based on the session.
-Every time a user reenters a chat session they will be counted in the user count.
+The count is based on the session.
+Every time a user reenters a chat session they will be counted as an interaction.

 To view flow metrics